This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Concerns about enforceability of a decision that is binding but not final are addressed by expressly providing that such an interim or provisional measure or award is subject to an express term that the rights of parties as to the merits of the award are reserved until finally resolved by an arbitral award.

 Dispute board decision and arbitration

 When a dispute that has been the subject of a DAAB decision is referred to arbitration, the arbitrator has full power to ‘open up, review, revise any . . . decision of the DAAB (other than a final and binding decision)’.
 It is, however, the dispute that is referred to arbitration, not the decision of the DAAB.
 Neither party is limited to the arguments it puts before the arbitrator, to those it advanced before the DAAB or to its grounds for dissatisfaction as contained in the notice of dissatisfaction.

-The Channel Tunnel used a version of dispute board: a panel of five experts and one lawyer chair where each of the disputes was decided by a selected number of the panel members according to the discipline and nature of dispute.
+The Channel Tunnel used a version of dispute board: a panel of five experts and one lawyer chair, where each of the disputes was decided by a selected number of the panel members according to the discipline and nature of the dispute.

 Described by the umbrella term of the ‘rainbow suite’.

 Some of the changes in the 2017 editions were presaged in the FIDIC Gold Book for Design Build and Operate Projects 2008.